triflicacid/c-vm/docs/Assembler.md

 These are evaluated before any assembling takes place

 - `%define [SYMBOL] [VALUE]` - defines the constant `SYMBOL` with value `VALUE`. `VALUE` contains everything from after `SYMBOL ` to end of the line.
 From this point, any occurances of `SYMBOL` is replaced by `VALUE`.
+- `%ignore` - ignore this line.
+Like a comment.

-- `%stop` - ignore anything after this point
+- `%stop` - ignore anything after this point.
+"Stops" the assembler.

 ## Syntax